rosco-m68k/example_programs/README.txt

   be presented with a familar BASIC prompt, where you can type in your programs and run them, just like any old-school BASIC interpreter (It's case-sensitive too, commands must be uppercase!)

+  Note there are two versions - the standard version is designed to be used with the onboard UART, while the `ehbasic-68681.bin` is designed for use with the optional 68681 DUART board.

   This is the README from the original project: